 Nazi Terror: The Gestapo, Jews, and Ordinary Germans (New York: Basic Books, 2000; London: John Murray Publishers, 2000; Dutch translation, De Bezige Bij and Icarus, 2000; French translation, Albin Michel, 2001; Spanish translation, Paidos, 2002).
 Item of the Month, August 2000, The United States Holocaust Museum; le grande livre du mois in France in 2001; alternative Book of the Month Club selection in United States in 2000; boxed and starred review in Publisher’s Weekly, January 2000.
 Blackstone Audio Cassette Edition (March 2011).

-- HST 652 - Colloquium in Modern European History
+- HST 758A - Seminar in Twentieth-Century European History